appium/appium-inspector/docs/troubleshooting.md

     If you encounter this issue with a cloud provider, the fix must be applied on their side, because they are the ones hosting the Appium server.

-## Auto-updater not working

-This is [a known issue](https://github.com/appium/appium-inspector/issues/733) and is planned to be fixed in future versions.

 ## Browser version does not work in Safari

 This is [a known issue](https://github.com/appium/appium-inspector/issues/103).
 Currently it is